Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Decision Tree Approximation Error:**

-The 9.47% test error rate means the tree misclassifies nearly 1 in 10 decisions.
-Most errors occur for Skip2P1 (45% precision, 29% recall), indicating the tree struggles to capture rare, context-dependent actions.
+The 10.5% test error rate means the tree misclassifies approximately 1 in 10 decisions.
+Most errors occur for Skip2P1 (38% precision, 62% recall), indicating the tree struggles to capture rare, context-dependent actions.
 The tree may oversimplify complex decision boundaries, missing nuances the neural network captures.
 Furthermore, the tree is trained on DQN-generated data, potentially inheriting biases from the agent's state distribution (visiting some regions frequently, others rarely).